Code-Institute-Submissions/MS2-FilmAnseo/README.md

 *A local tourist office who would like to highlight another claim to fame of their locality.
 They can easily send a message to the site curator to add a film.

-### Wireframe Mockups
+### Wireframe
+The [wireframe](wireframes/wireframe.pdf) served as a general guiding principle for the design but was not followed exactly.

 ### Color Palette

-Thinking about colours, my main aim is to:
+Thinking about colours, my main aim was to:
 Have a sense of the cinema (that is, black) surrounding the trailer and perhaps elsewhere, mimicking movie credits.
 Incorporate green as the color most associated with the Irish landscape.
 Have upbeat colours that add to a sense of fun in the site without feeling childish or undermining the information.